I Believe I'm Fine

-"I Believe I'm Fine" is a song by German DJs and record producers Robin Schulz and Hugel.
+"I Believe I'm Fine" is a song by German DJ Robin Schulz and French DJ Hugel.
 The song was released on 8 September 2017 as the third single from his third studio album, Uncovered (2017).
 The song was written by Dennis Bierbrodt, Jürgen Dohr, Guido Kramer, Dave Gibson, Stefan Dabruck, Florent Hugel, Christopher Braide, Kara DioGuardi, Lindsay Lohan and Robin Schulz.

 Music video

 The official music video of the song was released on 8 September 2017 through Robin Schulz's YouTube account.
 The music video was directed by Annegret von Feiertag.